Skip to main content

 What It Is: If you’re vacationing in a touristy area, you have to be especially careful about thieves and burglars.
 Personal effects coverage protects the items stored in the rental car.
 This might include your luggage, clothing, or electronics.
 Just be aware, expensive electronics may have a coverage limit or exclusion, meaning you might not be fully reimbursed.
 This runs $1-$6 a day and is most like the coverage you get from homeowners or renters insurance.

 The Verdict: If you have homeowners insurance or renters insurance, your personal belongings should be covered.
-If you don’t have either of these coverages and you expect to leave valuable belongings in your rental car, this insurance might be worth purchasing.
+If you don’t have either of these coverages and you expect to leave valuable belongings in your rental car, this option might be worth purchasing.

 I Don’t Have Car Insurance — Can I Rent a Car?